jeffmaddocks/whois/README.md

 | 83.51.96.356 | NETHOST | Bayes Mill | bayesmill.com | 415 Mission St | San Francisco | CA | 94105 | US |

 ## Setup
 1. Download or clone this project.
 If you choose to download, setup a working directory first.
-Alternatively, the "git clone" command will create a directory with the name 'findChurn' that contains this repository:
+Alternatively, the "git clone" command will create a directory that contains this repository:
     ```
     git clone https://github.com/jeffmaddocks/whois
     ```